wernerschuler/Group-Policy/README.md

 - In Group Policy Management remove Authenticated Users
 - Add -> Object Types -> Check Computers
 - Enter the client computer name
-- From the client computer
+- From the client computer -> cmd -> 'gpupdate /force' -> Restart the computer
+- Log back into the client machine and check if Firefox has been installed